dirkzon/resume/README.md

-# Minimal markdown resume
+# Minimalistic markdown resume

 This repository contains [my resume site](https://dirkzon.github.io/resume/), built with [Jekyll](https://jekyllrb.com/), a static site generator that transforms Markdown files into a clean, maintainable webpage.
 By using Markdown, the resume is lightweight, easy to update, and focused on content rather than styling.
 [Minima](https://github.com/jekyll/minima) is used as the default theme, providing a simple and minimalist design with basic styling.
 The resume is based on the template from [markdownresume.app](https://markdownresume.app/), as it provides a professional looking and ATS-friendly design in markdown.

 ## Hosting

-The site is hosted on GitHub Pages, which offers an [easy integration](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll) with Jekyll.
-The site is built and deployed directly from the main branch.
-To update the site, only the main branch needs to be updated, and GitHub Pages will handle the rest.
+The site is hosted on GitHub Pages, which offers an [easy integration](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll) with Jekyll, and deploys from a branch.
+This out of the box deployment only supports version [2.5.1](https://pages.github.com/versions/) of Minima.
+The GitHub [workflow](.github/workflows/jekyll.yml) in this repository does support version 3 of Minima.

 ## Local Development